somedude72/blog-site/content/about.md

-+++
+---
-title = 'About'
+title: "About"
-comments = false
+comments: false
-+++
+---

 Hi there!
-My name is Zichen (if you haven't noticed), and welcome/congratulations on stumbling into my personal website!
+My name is Zichen (if you haven't noticed), and congratulations on stumbling into my personal website!
 I am a high school student located in Silicon Valley.
 I enjoy programming, skiing, and cooking (although I'm not very good at it).
 I speak English, Mandarin, [Sichuanese](https://en.wikipedia.org/wiki/Sichuanese_dialects) with varying levels of proficiency.
 Here, you will find [blog posts](https://blog.withzichen.com/blog/) that I write when I experience extreme boredom or when I go through any noteworthy experiences.
 The blog posts probably won't be very frequently updated though.

 #### Website